WalhoutLab/WormClust/2_b_UnsupervisedApproach/Unsupervised_Analysis.md

 6. **Silhouette Score Evaluation**: Calculating and analyzing the Silhouette Score to evaluate the quality of clustering.
 7. **Result Visualization**: Visualizing the results of the analysis through plots and graphs.

-## Contributing

-Contributions to this project are welcome.
-Please ensure to update tests as appropriate.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.